crgomez/AmplifyAppResume/README.md

 <h3>Why I went with AWS Amplify?</h3>
 <p>
 Overall AWS Amplify supports static sites, enviornment staging, and atomic deployments.
 Since
-<a href="https://crgomez.com">CRGOMEZ</a> is meant to share my personal career artifacts, having a service that supports a continues development, continues deployment (CI/CD) model is a requirement.
+<a href="https://crgomez.com">CRGOMEZ</a> is meant to share my personal career artifacts, having a service that supports a continues integration, continues deployment (CI/CD) model is a requirement.

 Having a global network, features such as instant cache invalidations ensures the site is updated instantly on every github code commit.
 </p>